voidthecryptic/voidthecryptic.github.io/_portfolio/soldering_station.md

 $$Available Divs = \frac{V_{out(max)}}{Resolution} = \frac{1.624V}{4.88mV} \approx 330 \text{ divs}$$

 However, the temperature range required is 525 - 27 = 498 degrees.
-Since the required temperature divisions (498) are greater than the available ADC divisions (330), skipping of temperature values would occur. [cite_start]We therefore required an amplifier[cite: 98].
+Since the required temperature divisions (498) are greater than the available ADC divisions (330), skipping of temperature values would occur. [cite_start]We therefore required an amplifier.

 **Step 4: Amplifier Gain Calculation**
 To match the resolution, we calculated the required target output voltage (V_out_req) to cover 498 divisions: